csc-training/csc-env-eff/_hands-on/singularity/singularity-tutorial.md

 The tutorial container is based on Ubuntu 18.04.
 The host and the container use the same kernel, but the rest of the system can vary.
-That means a container can be based on a different Linux distribution than the host (as long as they the are kernel compatible), but can't run a totally differen OS like Windows.
+That means a container can be based on a different Linux distribution than the host (as long as they are kernel-compatible), but can't run a totally different OS like Windows.

 `Singularity exec` is the run method you will typically use in a batch job script.

 Make a file called `test.sh`, and copy the following contents to it.
-Change "project_xxxx" to the corrct project name.
+Change "project_xxxx" to the correct project name.
 ```text
 #!/bin/bash
 #SBATCH --job-name=test